How to Budget as a Freelancer—Essential Tips

-While there are many advantages to the freelance lifestyle such as the freedom to create your own schedule and work with the people you want, there are also some drawbacks.
+While there are many advantages to the freelance lifestyle such as the freedom to create your own schedule, work with the people you want and satisfy clients, there are also some drawbacks.
 One of them is income stability, or in some cases, lack thereof.
 Depending on the services that you offer and the clients to which you offer them, you may have periods of feast and famine.
 Due to this instability, freelancers must create a realistic budget for themselves.
 In this post, we’re going to look at how freelancers can budget for the best and worst of times.

 Determine Your Minimum Income

 After you have been a freelancer for at least a year, you can review your income reports to determine your minimum income.
 Your minimum income is just that—the absolute minimum of income that you made per month.

 When you have a couple of years worth of income to analyze, you can begin to see which months are the most and least profitable in your business.
 This analysis can help you plan accordingly for potential slumps in the industries you work with.

 A better way to manage your finances

 With Hiveage you can send elegant invoices to your customers, accept online payments, and manage your team — all in one place.

 There are three types of expenses: set expenses, variable expenses, and debt expenses.
 There are set expenses that must be paid each month, such as your rent or mortgage, car payment, and utilities.
 There are variable expenses that you must also budget for, such as gas and groceries.
 And there are debt expenses, such as your minimum credit card payments.

 In addition to your personal expenses, there are also your business expenses.
 These can include costs related to web hosting, advertising, marketing tools, professional memberships, and conference travel.